rfheise/heiseklearn/CurrentTimeline.md

 # May 11th

-I created the default testing and model classes.
+I created the default dataset and model classes.